 An overview of the online monitoring procedure (see Algorithm~\ref{alg:monitor}) with $\automaton_\phi$ and $\automaton_{\bar{\phi}}$ is as follows.
-First we define $\automaton$ and $\compautomaton$ as the intersection of each input automata with $\tbadiv$.
+First we define $\automaton$ and $\compautomaton$ as the intersection of each input automaton with $\tbadiv$.
 We then use the backwards reachability algorithm to compute the set of states that have a non-empty language (in each \ac{tba}).
 While continuously receiving inputs, we compute the symbolic successor states from the initial states.
-After each input, we check if there is an overlap between the states with a non-empty language, and the state estimates and output a verdict.
-The verdict is either $\top$ or $\bot$ when one of the state estimates falls outside the set of states with a non-empty language and $\unknown$ otherwise.
+After each input, we check if there is an overlap between the states with a non-empty language, and the reach-sets and output a verdict.
+The verdict is either $\top$ or $\bot$ when one of the reach-sets falls outside the set of states with a non-empty language and $\unknown$ otherwise.